Aaron2550/HeightMapGen/README.md

 ## Requirements
 This requires .NET Framework 4.7.2 and a display (duh) unless... you manage to use it wihtout the GUI ... i guess?

+## Limitations
+Technically, the biggest possible height map one could generate with the [OpenSimplex2](https://github.com/KdotJPG/OpenSimplex2) library would be
+1.79769313486232 E308 pixels by 1.79769313486232 E308 pixels big.  *Why would you need it any bigger?*

+When generating a 2048x2048 height map, the resulting image will take up around 6.14 MiB on your hard drive,
+while generating the program will use around 230 MiB of RAM.

 ## Screenshots
 There are currently no screenshots.